020 7099 6086

 Can You Get A Mortgage With A CCJ?
 Mortgages With CCJs

-We recently wrote an in-depth guide to county court judgements and in this article we’ll answer a common query - can you get a mortgage with a CCJ?
+We recently wrote an in-depth guide on receiving a county court judgement and in this article we’ll answer a common query – can you get a mortgage with a CCJ?

 Despite the COVID-19 pandemic and multiple lockdowns, the UK housing market has continued to look strong, thanks in part to record low-interest mortgage rates.